Schatzie has bachelor's degrees in animal science and English and a master's in education.

-Caffeine’s potential lethality extends to more than just creepy-crawly insects: When given the option slugs purposefully avoid caffeine dipped roughage and snails exposed to 0.5% caffeine solutions die within days (8).
+Caffeine’s potential lethality extends to more than just creepy-crawly insects: When given the option, slugs purposefully avoid caffeine-dipped roughage, and snails exposed to 0.5% caffeine solutions die within days (8).
 To find out how it kills snails, scientists monitored their heart rate: hearts beat faster at low caffeine concentrations, but at concentrations of 0.1% and above, the caffeine triggered a deadly erratic and slowed pulse (8).

 Larger forms of life succumb to the power of caffeine as well.
 By spraying caffeinated water on coqui frogs, the Hawaiian Department of Agriculture planned to perform mass amphibicide on the nuisance species with drug-induced heart attacks, forever silencing the amphibians’ loud, shriek-like calls (1, 5, 22).
 Luckily for the frogs, a lack of public support prevented the plan’s actual implementation (22,23).

-Them vs Us
+Them vs. Us

 While researching the effects of a drug on other animals may prove useful, it is not directly indicative of the human experience; most of these animals have a recognized-as-inferior ability to metabolize caffeine compared to humans (13).
 While the average person may experience some related symptoms after caffeine ingestion, such as an increase in pulse, these are typically not considered serious or life-threatening.

-Where this information could come most in handy is when humans are unusually sensitive to, allergic to, or else over-consuming caffeine so that its ingestion is considered toxic; in this case it may, and has been documented to, negatively impact brain neurons and alter behavior (as in spiders), dramatically change heart and respiratory rates (as in dogs), damage the digestive system (as in parrots), impair the reproductive system (as in insects), and, at times, kill.
+Where this information could come most in handy is when humans are unusually sensitive to, allergic to, or else over-consuming caffeine so that its ingestion is considered toxic; in this case, it may, and has been documented to, negatively impact brain neurons and alter behavior (as in spiders), dramatically change heart and respiratory rates (as in dogs), damage the digestive system (as in parrots), impair the reproductive system (as in insects), and, at times, kill.

 Caffeine in Nature: Animals Show Benefits

-Lest this analysis be considered one-sided we must also observe the arguably beneficial impacts caffeine has on some animals.
+Lest this analysis be considered one-sided, we must also observe the arguably beneficial impacts caffeine has on some animals.
 For example, its ability to keep its consumer awake and alert, expanding their period of productivity, is a positive effect that has been observed in the chicken.

 This is showcased in a study that analyzed the feathers of birds on corporate poultry farms and revealed that the chickens to which they belonged were consuming caffeine (12).

-Further inquiry exposed why there were coffee by-product and powdered tea additives in their feed: to discourage sleep and promote alert birds intent on eating for longer periods of time, leading to a plumper product (12).
+Further inquiry exposed why there were coffee by-products and powdered tea additives in their feed: to discourage sleep and promote alert birds intent on eating for longer periods of time, leading to a plumper product (12).

 Chickens are not the only animals to experience a caffeinated pick-me-up; horses display exceptional endurance, jumping ability, and speed after the administration of caffeine, as well as reductions in mental and physical fatigue (17,18).
-In fact, its ability to stimulate the horse central nervous system and thereby improve performance has rendered caffeine a class 2 and likely result-altering substance by racing authorities, banning its use in competitions (16).
+In fact, its ability to stimulate the horse's central nervous system and thereby improve performance has rendered caffeine a class 2 and likely result-altering substance by racing authorities, banning its use in competitions (16).